Where is your office located?

 How much money do you spend on booze or other distractions, because you haven’t dealt with issues that are unresolved?
 Do you ever spend money on things you don’t need, to try to make yourself feel better?
 How long does that feeling last?
 Do you ever spend money you don’t have and find yourself with ongoing debt?
 What if you could deal with emotional issues that are causing all this, and stop these spending habits?

-A good therapist costs some money, but the benefits are long term and the consequences of not dealing with what’s going on can be much more costly.
+Seeing a good therapist will cost you some money, but the benefits are long term and the consequences of not going can be much more costly.

 What if therapy doesn’t work?